Mind & Life Europe hosts interactive webinars on a monthly base for members of the MLE Friends community.

 Note on registration: All MLE Friends will automatically receive an email for registration a week before the webinar starts.
 People who subscribe to the MLE Friends community at a later point of time, will be sent an extra email.

-In the past, we hosted different webinars for our MLE Friends.
+Since 2020, we have hosted different webinars for our MLE Friends.
 See below to get an overivew of the high-quality webinars we hosted together with selected members from our European community.

 MLE Association Member